KranKRival/PacManNX/README.md

 ![alt text](https://github.com/KranKRival/PacManNX/blob/master/screen.png)

-A Clone of original Pacman game Ported to the Nintendo Switch
+A Clone of original PacMan For The Nintendo Switch made in C++ using SDL2

 ## Origin Repo